debrawolford/treat-your-pup/README.md

 - An easier to navigate FAQ page: To make finding answers easier, a search bar and some sort of navigation system on the FAQ page would be a necessary addition.
 - User Accounts: Due to a lack of knowledge in back end development there are no pages regarding user accounts yet.
 But the goal is to give customers the option to create an account in order to make future orders simpler and quicker and to be able to get the 10% discount.
 - I tried adding a modal letting the user know that their contact form had been submitted, but unfortunately it popped up even when the fields weren't filled out.
 So leaving this for a later date.
+- I wanted to add a pop up in the 10% discount modal when users selected Create Account, but do not have the necessary skills for that yet, so leaving for a later date.

 ## Technologies Used